-New Commission members will become familiar with the goals and history of the Commission and identify opportunities for participation in subgroups by participating in a formal or informal orientation with the Executive Committee and/or staff.
+New Commission members will become familiar with the goals and history of the Commission and identify opportunities for participation in subgroups by participating in anorientation with the Executive Committee and/or staff held in a small group setting to encourage engagement.
+They will be provided the governance and structure of the Commission as reference documents as they become more familiar in their role.
+Seasoned commission members will be assigned to mentor new members to become familiar with their role.